Chris Valletta: Appearance on The Apprentice

 In 2005, Valletta was selected for the cast of the fourth season of The Apprentice.
 Following a ratings slide in the show's third season, Valletta was part of a cast that was personally selected by Donald Trump.
 He was the second contestant fired from the show, after serving as the project manager for the losing team on a task that involved creating a 30-second television commercial and print ads for a new Lamborghini sports car.
 He also appeared on The Big Idea with Donny Deutsch.

 GoSMILE

 Following his appearance on The Apprentice, Valletta was named the senior director for business development at GoSMILE Inc. A company that markets tooth-whitening products, GoSMILE was co-founded by Josh Shaw, one of Valletta's fellow Apprentice contestants.
 GoSMILE was later acquired by investment firm JH Partners.

 Mission

-Valletta is the co-founder and general manager of Mission.
+Valletta is the co-founder of Mission.
 Founded in 2009, the company markets a line of instant cooling products for active consumers who work or play in the heat.
 The products are conceived, researched and developed by scientists, labor workers and athletes like Serena Williams, Dwyane Wade and Drew Brees, many of whom are also stakeholders in the company.
 The company was named as the Sports Marketer of the Year for 2012 by readers of NYSportsJournalism.
+Valletta exited the day to day in December, 2023 and serves on the board of directors.

+SideKick Operators

+Valletta joined SideKick Operators as President in 2024, a Texas-based Family Investment Office that invests in the service businesses that keep the American infrastructure running.
+SideKick is composed entirely of former founders, operators, and entrepreneurs, and leverages an Operator-first investment model, supporting business owners predominantly in the trades.